BroadleafCommerce/BroadleafCommerce/CONTRIBUTING.md

 > the `blc-development` Maven profile will create the appropriate metadata for JRebel to reload the framework classes
 4. Clone a clean version of [DemoSite](https://github.com/BroadleafCommerce/DemoSite) (or use your own)
 5. Target the same SNAPSHOT version of the framework in your root DemoSite pom.xml that you just built with Maven in previous steps
-6. Submit your code in a pull request
+6. Submit your code in a pull request (see https://help.github.com/articles/creating-a-pull-request and https://help.github.com/articles/using-pull-requests)

-# Broadleaf Commerce Branching Strategy
+## Broadleaf Commerce Branching Strategy
 The latest GA release is available on the `master` branch.
 Once a GA release has occurred, development continues on corresponding version branches of the form:

 > BroadleafCommerce-a.b.x